Kubernetes Policy Action Configuration Reference Guide

 - The events section below is displayed based on permissions for the

-eventsresource, and like the resources section above, it is filtered and displayed by namespace and name. - However, having permission for
+eventsresource, and like the resources section above, it is filtered by namespace and name. - However, having permissions for

-podsdoes not meaneventsrelated topodsare displayed, so to view that screen, you must explicitly grant permission for theeventsresource. - The
+podsdoes not mean thatpods-relatedeventsare displayed, so to view this screen, you must explicitly grant permissions for theeventsresource. - The

 eventsresource andpodsresource are separate resources.
-Therefore, if you only grant permission forpodswhile having permission for theeventsresource, it does not mean only the history ofeventsrelated topodsis retrieved. - Recommended spec
+Therefore, even if you grant onlypodspermissions while havingeventsresource permissions, it does not mean that onlyeventsrelated topodswill be retrieved. - Recommended spec

 - The events section below is displayed based on permissions for the